pelayoarbues/quartz/content/notes/Training a Personal LoRA on Replicate Using FLUX.1-dev.md

 Now, let’s dive into [how to train the LoRA using Replicate’s scripts](https://replicate.com/blog/fine-tune-flux).
 These scripts are based on the [ai-toolkit](https://github.com/ostris/ai-toolkit) project by [@ostris](https://github.com/ostris), which has a well-written README for easy guidance.

 I’ve conducted several experiments varying the number of images, training steps, and captions.
-For a quite succesful experiment I have used the following params.
+For a quite successful experiment I have used the following params.

 > [!tip]- Input Hyperparameters
 > ```json